notpioo/RekoBuku/replit.md

 ## Project Status

+### Replit Environment Setup (October 2025)
+✅ **Successfully Migrated to Replit**: The application has been successfully configured to run in the Replit environment.

+**Setup Changes:**
+- Renamed `app.py` to `application.py` to avoid naming conflict with the `app/` package directory
+- Updated `main.py` to import from `application` module
+- Made dotenv dependency optional for Replit environment (uses Replit secrets instead)
+- Configured workflow to use gunicorn on port 5000 with webview output
+- Set up deployment configuration for autoscale deployment
+- Added comprehensive .gitignore for Python projects

+**Environment Variables Required:**
+- `SESSION_SECRET`: Required for Flask session management (already configured in Replit)
+- `GEMINI_API_KEY`: Optional - Required only if using AI-powered book recommendations

+**Running the Application:**
+- The app runs automatically via the configured workflow using gunicorn
+- Access the app through the Replit webview
+- Production-ready deployment configured for autoscale

 ### Implementation Complete (September 2025)
 ✅ **Fully Functional Web Application**: RekoBuku is now complete and running successfully on port 5000